 Amid all the excitement, there is however, a free way to have fun.
-We’ve done the hard work for you and collated a list of 26 free things to do, leaving you with the hardest task of deciding which ones to do.
+We’ve done the hard work for you and collated a list of free things to do, leaving you with the hardest task of deciding which ones to do.
+Do bear in mind we will be updating this list throughout the year so check back regularly.
 From farmers markets to pirate festivals and just about everything in between, we hope you have a lot of fun.

 WALK ALONG CROSBY BEACH

 The Iron Men sculptures on Crosby Beach by Anthony Gormley are known as ‘Another Place’ and are a huge tourist attraction.
 It consists of 100 cast iron sculptures looking out towards the sea in silent expectation.
 They recently celebrated their 10 year anniversary and we implore you to head down and check them out.
 Luckily enough they’re already in their birthday suits.

 Handmade and heartfelt created by Liverpool’s homegrown talent all in one room, what’s not to like?
 There’s plenty of places to get your fix, including the Retro Sundays at LEAF put on by Pillbox Vintage with a treasure trove of interesting curios to take home.
 There’s an occasional one at Sefton Park Palm House definitely worth a visit (for Moon & Pea’s pies alone) and Free State Kitchen do a monthly one, too.